cybozu-go/sabakan/docs/machine.md

 `ipv6`          | `string` | yes  | BMC's IPv6 address

 Values for auto fields are filled by sabakan at registration.
+These auto fields are not accepted in [`sabactl machines create`](docs/sabactl.md#sabactl-machines-create--f-file) because they are overwritten by sabakan.
+A partially restricted format of this structure is used for the input values of [`sabactl machines create`](docs/sabactl.md#sabactl-machines-create--f-file).

 Machine struct
 --------------